 Balance Big Elements

 Placing a bookcase or TV cabinet on the same wall as a fireplace will make the room feel small and cramped.
 Instead, spread out the larger elements of the room to create balance.
-Place large pieces of furniture or large decorative items on opposite walls or in different areas of the room so that the room feels more open.
+Place large pieces of furniture or large decorative items on opposite walls or in different areas of the room.
+This helps the the room feels more open and less lop-sided.

 Open a Traffic Path

-A small room that has more than one entrance can make for a narrow traffic path, making the room feel cramped.
+A small room that has more than one entrance can make for a narrow traffic path.
+The result is a room that feels cramped.
 Instead, separate the room into two small spaces for example a reading nook and a conversation area.
-It is a good idea to use an area rug to open up the traffic path through the room and bridge the two areas.
+It is a good idea to use an area rug.
+This will open up the traffic path through the room and bridge the two areas.
 This gives the illusion of more living space.

-A variety of house plants in pots or trees placed in an odd corner or bay window will soften the room.
+A variety of house plants in pots or trees placed in a corner or bay window will soften the room.
 They can fill in the odd spaces and make them feel less obvious.
 They will also add a nice visual with their bright colors and textures.
 Just make sure that, if they’re real, they have the necessary sunlight and water.

 An awkward shaped living room can be the highlight of a home if you just use it properly.
 When you have the right decor elements in place, the shape of the room can become irrelevant.
 Furthermore, you can use asymmetrical rooms as a way to create more living space and diversity in your home.